Cameron James

-Cameron Lewis James (born 11 February 1998) is an English professional footballer who plays as a defender or midfielder for Chelmsford City.
+Cameron Lewis James (born 11 February 1998) is an English professional footballer who plays as a defender for Maldon & Tiptree.

-James joined Colchester United's Academy at the age of nine, progressing through the age groups to make his professional debut in May 2016.
+James joined Colchester United's academy at the age of nine, progressing through the age groups to make his professional debut in May 2016.
 He joined Chelmsford City on loan in January 2018 and later Braintree Town on loan in the 2018–19 season over two spells.
 He joined Maidstone United on loan in November 2019 and then Welling United on loan in January 2020.
 He was released by Colchester in July 2020 before joining Chelmsford City.

 Career

 Born in Chelmsford, James began his playing career with Colchester United where he had been a member of the Academy since the age of nine.
 James featured for the Colchester under-18 side for the first time in October 2013 in a 3–1 win over Stevenage in the Youth Alliance Cup.
 This came in the same season that Colchester's under-18 side won both their Football League Youth Alliance South East league and the national cup.

 In July 2015, James and fellow academy graduate Tariq Issa committed themselves to the club by signing four-year professional contracts.
 He was then named on the bench for a first-team game for the first time on 20 October as an unused substitute in Colchester's 2–1 win over Port Vale.

 Caretaker manager Steve Ball handed James his professional debut on 8 May 2016 during Colchester's final game of the season.
 He was introduced as a 64th-minute replacement for Joe Edwards, who had suffered an injury in a 2–1 defeat against Rochdale at the Colchester Community Stadium.

 Ahead of the 2016–17 season, James agreed a new four-year contract with the club just one year into his existing four-year deal.
 He made his first appearance of the new season on 4 October 2016 as a substitute in Colchester's 2–1 defeat to Southampton U23 in the EFL Trophy.
 He made his first professional start on 21 February in the U's 1–0 win at home to Wycombe Wanderers, playing the full 90-minutes.
 In the latter stages of the season, James began to establish himself in the first-team following his first start and clean sheet against Wycombe.
 He revealed that his preferred position is a sweeper role which gives him "more license with the ball".
 He ended the season having made 15 first-team appearances.